gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 <img style="float:right;padding:10px;width:300px;" src="images/WebUI-Main.jpg"/>

 When using the ESP32 controller for either the Attenuator or Wireless Adapter, it will offer a private WiFi network which begins with the prefix **"ProtonPack_"** and secured with a default password of **"555-2368"**.

+Once connected, you will need to configure an IP address for your computer/phone/tablet using the preferences for that device's operating system.
+You may pick an IP address from the range of **"10.0.0.100" through "10.0.0.200"** with a subnet of **"255.0.0.0"**.
+Please remember that if you intent to have multiple devices connect via this private WiFi network you will need a unique IP for each device.

+**Note:** The IP range of "10.0.0.3-10.0.0.99" is reserved for potential future devices which may connect to this private WiFi network.
+Use of those IP's is not advised.

 A web-based user interface is available at [http://10.0.0.2](http://10.0.0.2) to view the state of your Proton Pack and Neutrona Wand, and to manage specific actions.
 The available sections are described below.